 "Made In Dagenham" "Mad Max: Fury Road" "The Madness Of King George" "Maggie's Plan" "Magic In The Moonlight" "The Magnificent Seven" "Magnolia" "Mamma Mia!"
 "The Man From U.N.C.L.E."
-"Man Of Steel" "Man On Fire" "Man On Wire" "Man Up" "Manchester By The Sea" "The Manchurian Candidate" "Mandela: Long Walk To Freedom" "Marathon Man" "March Of The Penguins" "Margin Call" "Martha - Meet Frank, Daniel And Laurence" "The Martian" "The Mask Of Zorro" "The Master" "Master And Commander: The Far Side Of The World" "The Matrix" "The Matrix Reloaded" "The Matrix Revolutions" "Maybe Baby" "Me And Earl And The Dying Girl" "Me And You And Everyone We Know" "Me Before You" "The Meddler" "Meet The Parents" "Memento" "Memoirs Of A Geisha" "Men In Black" "Men In Black II" "Men In Black 3" "Miami Vice" "Michael Clayton" "Midnight In Paris" "Midnight's Children" "Milk" "Million Dollar Arm" "Million Dollar Baby" "Minions" "Minority Report" "Les Misérables" "Miss You Already" "Mission: Impossible" "Mission: Impossible 2" "Mission: Impossible 3" "Mission: Impossible - Ghost Protocol" "Mission: Impossible - Rogue Nation" "Mistress America" "Mona Lisa Smile" "Money Monster" "Moneyball" "Mongol" "Monsieur Lazhar" "Monsoon Wedding" "The Monuments Men" "Moon" "Moonlight" "The Motorcycle Diaries" "Moulin Rouge" "Mr and Mrs Smith" "Mr Holmes" "Mr Turner" "Mrs Henderson Presents" "Mud" "The Mummy" "Munich" "Murder By Numbers" "Museum Hours" "Music & Lyrics" "My Beautiful Laundrette" "My Best Friend's Wedding" "My Big Fat Greek Wedding" "My Cousin Rachel" "My Name Is Khan" "My Summer Of Love" "My Winnipeg" "Mystic River"
+"Man Of Steel" "Man On Fire" "Man On Wire" "Man Up" "Manchester By The Sea" "The Manchurian Candidate" "Mandela: Long Walk To Freedom" "Marathon Man" "March Of The Penguins" "Margin Call" "Martha - Meet Frank, Daniel And Laurence" "The Martian" "The Mask Of Zorro" "The Master" "Master And Commander: The Far Side Of The World" "The Matrix" "The Matrix Reloaded" "The Matrix Revolutions" "Maybe Baby" "Me And Earl And The Dying Girl" "Me And You And Everyone We Know" "Me Before You" "The Meddler" "Meet The Parents" "Memento" "Memoirs Of A Geisha" "Men In Black" "Men In Black II" "Men In Black 3" "Miami Vice" "Michael Clayton" "Midnight In Paris" "Midnight's Children" "Milk" "Million Dollar Arm" "Million Dollar Baby" "Minions" "Minority Report" "Les Misérables" "Miss You Already" "Mission: Impossible" "Mission: Impossible 2" "Mission: Impossible 3" "Mission: Impossible - Ghost Protocol" "Mission: Impossible - Rogue Nation" "Mistress America" "Mona Lisa Smile" "Money Monster" "Moneyball" "Mongol" "Monsieur Lazhar" "Monsoon Wedding" "The Monuments Men" "Moon" "Moonlight" "The Motorcycle Diaries" "Moulin Rouge" "Mr and Mrs Smith" "Mr Holmes" "Mr Turner" "Mrs Henderson Presents" "Mud" "The Mummy" "Munich" "Murder By Numbers" "Murder On The Orient Express" "Museum Hours" "Music & Lyrics" "My Beautiful Laundrette" "My Best Friend's Wedding" "My Big Fat Greek Wedding" "My Cousin Rachel" "My Name Is Khan" "My Summer Of Love" "My Winnipeg" "Mystic River"

 "Made In Dagenham" (2010)